thm-msror/DSAI3202_Parallel_Lab1/README.md

 - What happens if more processes try to access the pool than there are available connections?
     - The order of execution would be:
-    i.
-The order in which processes acquire and release connections is non-deterministic (unpredictable) because it depends on how the operating system schedules the processes. ii.
-Processes 0, 1, and 2 acquire the 3 available connections.
-The semaphore count drops to 0, meaning no more connections are available. iii.
-Processes 3-9 try to acquire a connection but find that the semaphore count is 0.
-These processes wait (block) until a connection becomes available. iv.
-When a process finishes its work (e.g., after sleeping to simulate work), it releases the connection back to the pool.
+    1. The order in which processes acquire and release connections is non-deterministic (unpredictable) because it depends on how the operating system schedules the processes.
+    2. Processes 0, 1, and 2 acquire the 3 available connections.
+The semaphore count drops to 0, meaning no more connections are available.
+    3. Processes 3-9 try to acquire a connection but find that the semaphore count is 0.
+These processes wait (block) until a connection becomes available.
+    4. When a process finishes its work (e.g., after sleeping to simulate work), it releases the connection back to the pool.
 The semaphore count is incremented, and one of the waiting processes can now acquire the released connection.
     - This happens because semaphore ensures that only the allowed number of processes (equal to the pool size) can access the pool at any time preventing resource exhaustion.
 - How does the semaphore prevent race conditions and ensure safe access to the connections?
     - A race condition occurs when multiple processes try to access a shared resource in our case the connection pool, 10 processes trying to access 3 connection pools would cause resource exhaustion and the connection pool would become inconsistent and corrupted.